 The Doghouse also has some great drinks, including frose, nitro coffee, craft beer, and wine.
-Note that if you go to the West Dennis location, the menu is different from the main location menu.

 This is a casual, counter-service restaurant, and no reservations are accepted.
 There are picnic tables where you can sit and eat.
 Hours vary, so check before you head out.
 When we were there, they were closed on Mondays and Tuesdays.